Zulfiqar Ali Khan: Chief of Air Staff (1974—1978)

+On 15 April 1974, Air Vice Marshal Zulfiqar Ali Khan was appointed as the second Chief of Air Staff.
+He was promoted to the rank of Air Marshal on 6 September 1974.

 In 1975, he helped established the Northern Air Command, based in PAF Base Kalabagh, oversaw the induction of the MiG-15 as a jet trainer, establishment of the Air Defence Command, and provided his support to rebuilding Mirage III aircraft at the Pakistan Aeronautical Complex.

-On 1 January 1976, Air-Mshl.
-Khan was promoted to four-star rank, air chief marshal (ACM), becoming the first four-star officer in the Pakistan Air Force.
-ACM Zulfiqar Ali Khan was then made senior member of the Joint Chiefs of Staff Committee, and honored with the NI(M) for meritorious services.
-During this same time, ACM Zulfikar Ali Khan helped establish the Combat Commanders' School set up under Gp-Capt.
-Cecil Chaudhry.
+On 1 January 1976, Khan was promoted to air chief marshal (ACM), becoming the first four-star rank officer of the Pakistan Air Force.

+During this same time, ACM Zulfiqar Ali Khan chose Group Captains Hakimullah Khan Durrani and Cecil Chaudhry to establish the Combat Commanders' School.

-Over the issue of clandestine atomic bomb programme, ACM Zulfiqar Ali Khan reportedly advised Prime Minister Bhutto against the acquisition of the aging A-7 and F-5 military aircraft in order to stop the work on the reprocessing plant for plutonium development, noting that "atomic bomb programme should not stop for any reason be compromised."
+Over the issue of its clandestine atomic bomb programme, the United States offered Pakistan 120 modern A-7 jets to give up its reprocessing plant.
+ACM Zulfiqar Ali Khan advised Prime Minister Zulfikar Ali Bhutto that the "atomic bomb programme should not for any reason be compromised."

-On 5 July 1978, ACM Zulfikar Ali Khan was appointed Deputy CMLA along with naval chief Admiral Moh'd Sharif, army chief General Zia-ul-Haq, and Chairman joint chiefs General Muh'd Shariff after the military coup d'état against the civilian government led by Prime Minister Zulfikar Bhutto.
+In May 1976, Air Chief Marshal Zulfiqar Ali Khan was among the military officials who accompanied Prime Minister Zulfikar Ali Bhutto on his state visit to Pyongyang, North Korea.

+On 5 July 1977, General Zia-ul-Haq carried out his military coup d'état against the civilian government of Prime Minister Zulfikar Ali Bhutto and appointed a four member Military Council to assist him.
+The council comprised Zulfiqar Ali Khan, Chairman Joint Chiefs of Staff General Muhammad Shariff, Admiral Mohammad Shariff, and General Zia himself.

-On 22 July 1978, ACM Zulfiqar Ali Khan tendered his resignation from the command of the air force over the disagreement with the military take over of the civilian government, and handed over the command to newly appointed ACM Anwar Shamim.
+On 22 July 1978, ACM Zulfiqar Ali Khan tendered his resignation from the command of the air force over the disagreement with the military take over of the civilian government, and handed over the command to Anwar Shamim.

-Foreign service
+Diplomatic career

-Upon retirement, Zulfikar Ali Khan joined the Foreign Service and was appointed Pakistan's ambassador to Switzerland, serving from 1979 to 1981.
+Zulfiqar Ali Khan joined the Foreign Service and was appointed Pakistan's ambassador to Switzerland, serving from 26 January 1979 to 1981.

+He was appointed as Pakistan's Ambassador to the United States in July 1989.
+In 1990, he was recalled to Pakistan after serving as ambassador for only a year.

+Later life

 In 1989, he was appointed as chief investigator to lead investigations on possible military funding to political parties by the intelligence community.

-In 1989, Prime Minister Benazir Bhutto appointed him as the Pakistan Ambassador to the United States in Washington DC.
-However, his tenureship was marked with controversy involving the continuation of atomic deterrence, which he failed to cover up in the United States.
-In 1990, he was recalled to Pakistan after serving as ambassador for only a year.
+In 1989, Prime Minister Benazir Bhutto set up a committee under (Retd) Air Chief Marshal Zulfiqar Ali Khan to revamp the intelligence agencies.
+The committee, known as The Zulfiqar Committee, recommended that the National Security Council be set up under the prime minister.
+The committee also recommended that the Afghan cell within the Inter-Services Intelligence (ISI) be abolished.

+In April 2003, Khan was among the Veterans of Pakistan (VOP) who were concerned with the situation of the country and had sought to meet with General Musharraf to express their concerns.